JonyEpsilon/gorilla-repl/README.md

 ## Making notes

-As well as including snippets of Clojure code, you can add snippets of notes to a Gorilla worksheet.
-These are added in Markdown format.
+So far we've used Gorilla as a fancy REPL, but we can also think of it as a tool for making documents, which we call 'worksheets'.
+As well as including snippets of Clojure code, a Gorilla worksheet can include notes, which are written in Markdown format.
 To add notes you need to first tell Gorilla that it should interpret a snippet of text as notes, rather than Clojure code.
 To do this place the cursor in the segment (a segment being one of the boxes containing a snippet of code/notes) that you want to use for notes and hit, `ctrl+g ctrl+m` (g for Gorilla, m for Markdown).
 You can then feel